What events can I attend to learn more about global learning opportunities?

-Do I see my college advisor or an advisor in Global Learning?
+Do I see my college advisor or a Global Learning Education Abroad advisor?

 You will ultimately want to see both.
 It can be helpful to start the conversation about studying abroad with your college if you are concerned with how your credits will transfer back to Cornell.
 Your college's advisor for study abroad can answer questions you may have about college policies and academic requirements affecting you.

-If your questions are primarily concerned with learning more about a particular program or other preparations for study abroad, then you will want to touch base with a Global Learning advisor.
+If your questions are primarily concerned with learning more about a particular program or other preparations for study abroad, then you will want to touch base with a Global Learning Education Abroad advisor.

 I want to go abroad.
 How do I start the process?